 - attended an independent school before their A levels and therefore not been captured in the school census

-- moved to England after the census data was collected
+- moved to England after the school census data was collected

-The distribution of characteristics of the unmatched students is likely to be different from those who have been matched, particularly because students from independent schools are more likely to be high achievers.
-In 2015/16 the percentage of students achieving 3 A grades or better for all students was 13.2%.
-For matched students this figure was 10.5%, and for unmatched students it was 25.6%.
+The distribution of characteristics of the unmatched students is likely to be different from those who have been matched, particularly because students from independent schools are more likely to have high attainment at the end of key stage 4, before starting their 16 to 18 study.
+In 2016/17 the percentage of students achieving 3 A grades or better for all students was 13.4%.
+For matched students this figure was 11.1%, and for unmatched students it was 23.7%.

 Suppression rules and disclosure control